 Before your visit you should arrange sufficient medical and travel insurance.
 Ensure the policy is adequate to cover costs for ambulance or helicopter rescue, emergency surgery, or transportation home.
-We offer comprehensive travel insurance policies to cover every eventuality – ask your Aspire Down Under consultant for more details.
+We offer travel insurance policies – ask your Aspire Down Under consultant for more details.

 Vaccinations are not required unless you have come from, or visited, a yellow fever infected country or zone within six days before arrival.
 No other health certificate is required to enter Australia.

 It is safe to drink tap water anywhere in Australia.
 Bottled mineral water is available throughout the country.